 Why self-host n8n with Docker and Postgres

-For SMBs, Docker offers a clean, repeatable deployment and easy upgrades.
-Postgres gives durability and performance for growing automation workloads.
-Together, they provide a restart-safe backbone so you do not lose workflows, credentials, or execution history every time a container restarts.
+For SMBs, Docker gives you clean, repeatable deployments and painless upgrades.
+Postgres gives durability and performance as your automation workloads grow.
+Together they form a restart-safe backbone so you never lose workflows, credentials, or execution history when a container restarts.

+This is the complete set of environment variables you need.
 Copy this into a file named .env inside your project folder.
-Adjust values as needed.

 # ---------- Postgres ----------